What are the Cheapest Menstrual Cups?

-With cheap menstrual cups, durability will be an issue as well.
-You’ll likely find that you have to replace your cheap menstrual cup sooner than you want to, even with careful cleaning.
+With the cheaper ones, durability will be an issue as well.
+You’ll likely find that you have to replace it sooner than you want to, even with careful cleaning.

 Check out Some Affordable Menstrual Cups

-The most expensive menstrual cups are manufactured in the Western World.
+The most expensive ones are manufactured in the Western World.

-This is because they usually use the best-quality materials as well as pay their employees a living wage.
+This is because they usually use quality materials as well as pay their employees a living wage.
 However, the benefit of this is that you know exactly what you’re getting.
 In this case, it’s a product that is 100% safe to use.

-These days, there are a few cheaper, but still high-quality menstrual cups coming out of the USA including the Lena Cup and the Anigan Evacup.
-Both of these are top-quality cups that we highly recommend here, especially if you’re looking to save a bit of cash.
+These days, there are a few reasonably priced, but still high-quality menstrual cups coming out of the USA including the Lena Cup and the Anigan Evacup.
+Both of these are excellent cups that we highly recommend here, especially if you’re looking to save a bit of cash.

 The reviews are are often fake, and the descriptions on Amazon are riddled with spelling and grammatical errors.
 This is often the surest sign of a company who doesn’t care about their product.
 If they did, surely they’d get the sales copy on their product page right!